GalleriaJS/galleria/docs/options/index.rst

 - :doc:`imagePosition` Positions the image.

+- :doc`imageTimeout` Sets a timeout for fetching images.

 - :doc:`initialTransition` Sets a different transition on the the first image.

 - :doc:`keepSource` Lets you keep the source elements.

+- :doc:`layerFollow` Boolean for controlling if the layer will follow the image size or not.

 - :doc:`lightbox` Helper for attaching a lightbox when the user clicks on an image.